rosshadden/thesis/05-details.md

 There are a lot of pieces working together to make this work.
 The Cornerstone Node.js framework is itself built on top of another popular framework, `Express`, which gives it a very solid foundation in terms of a powerful web framework.
-This has served as a great origin for adding even more convenient features, especially when coupled with transpiling the code with `6to5`, which provides access to many useful parts of ES6.
+This has served as a great origin for adding even more convenient features, especially when coupled with transpiling the code with `6to5`, providing access to many useful parts of ES6.

-`Promises` are one such feature.
+`Promises` are one such useful feature.
 Promises are objects used for deferred and asynchronous computations [[__REF__](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)].
 They make writing asynchronous code much more favorable and manageable than the callback-heavy alternative, and allow for passing around composable handlers for success and failure states of functions.